7 Mistakes We Make With Postpartum Anxiety

 • Salmon + olive oil + quinoa

-#3 We don't take the right supplements or any at all
+#4 We don't take the right supplements or any at all

-#4 We’re afraid to take herbs
+#5 We’re afraid to take herbs

-• Most moms just wait thinking the insomnia and heart palpitations will go away.
+• Most moms just wait, thinking the insomnia and heart palpitations will go away.

-• I hate to tell you, It probably won’t.
+• I hate to tell you, it probably won’t.

 • You want to take Adaptogens + Nervines + Amino Acids to heal anxiety.

-#5 We don’t take sleep disruption seriously
+#6 We don’t take sleep disruption seriously

 • When this happens, it affects your heart rate, increases blood sugar, and puts you at risk for anxiety, intrusive thoughts, and depression

-• Here are my favorite herbs for babies and toddlers:https://www.taragregorio.com/blog/9-simple-shortcuts-to-help-your-child-sleep
+• Here are my favorite herbs for babies and toddlers: https://www.taragregorio.com/blog/9-simple-shortcuts-to-help-your-child-sleep

 Conclusion

 Healing postpartum anxiety takes a comprehensive approach.
-Feeling safe in your body, in your home and then addressing any nutrient gaps you may be experiencing; along with healing your nervous system again.
+Feeling safe in your body, in your home, and then addressing any nutrient gaps you may be experiencing, along with healing your nervous system again.

-It’s important you address your sleep first and then diet, supplements and herbal remedies.
+It’s important you address your sleep first and then diet, supplements, and herbal remedies.

 Your body has a great capacity to heal.
 I’d love to help you.
-Book a call with me and we can talk.

 xo Tara